hugowschneider/fastgraphql/README.md

 ```

 and after that, any SQLAlchemy model can be using as types and inputs.
-The models can also be used as query's and mutation's inputs and outpus.
+The models can also be used as query's and mutation's inputs and outputs.
 For example:

 ```python
 from fastgraphql import FastGraphQL